NaturalIntelligence/fast-xml-parser/README.md

 Why not C/C++ based libraries?
 Installation of such libraries fails on some OS.
 You may require to install missing dependency manually.

-**Benchmark report**
+### Benchmark report
 ![npm_xml2json_compare](https://cloud.githubusercontent.com/assets/7692328/22402086/7526a3a6-e5e2-11e6-8e6b-301691725c21.png)

 Don't forget to check the performance report on [comparejs](https://naturalintelligence.github.io/comparejs/?q=xml2json).

-validator benchmark: 2000 tps
+**validator benchmark: 21000 tps**

 ### Limitation
-This tool doesn't check if the XML is valid or not.
+Parser doesn't check if the XML is valid or not.
 If the XML is not valid you may get invalid result.
+So you can call the validator function first to check the structure.

 Report an issue or request for a feature [here](https://github.com/NaturalIntelligence/fast-xml-parser/issues)